What is Package in Oracle?

-Since the package is the logical grouping of related things it has some dependencies.
-Following are the dependency that are to be taken care.
+Since the package is the logical grouping of related things, it has some dependencies.
+Following are the dependency that is to be taken care.

 - Package body can be compiled separately.
 Whenever specification is compiled, the body needs to be recompiled as it will become invalid.

-- The subprogram in package body that are dependent on a private element should be defined only after the private element declaration.
+- The subprogram in package body that is dependent on a private element should be defined only after the private element declaration.

 - The database objects that are referred in the specification and body needs to be in valid status at the time of package compilation.